Edmonton tornado: Tornado summary

 The tornado weakened slightly as it passed over an open area between Baseline Road and the North Saskatchewan River.
-Still, it maintained F2 to F3 intensity as it tore through eastern parts of Clareview toward 4:00 pm, causing heavy damage to several homes in Kernohan, Bannerman and Fraser neighbourhoods before dissipating.
+Still, it maintained F2 to F3 intensity as it tore through eastern parts of Clareview toward 4:00 pm, causing heavy damage to several homes in Kernohan, Bannerman and Fraser neighbourhoods before impacting the Evergreen mobile home park, severing critical phone and power lines, and causing an additional 15 fatalities before finally dissipating.

+Related hail storms also caused significant damage, with individual pieces reported and confirmed at 10cm and above.
+Some witnesses reported hail the size of softballs.